 - 10 individual international members who serve as At-large Representatives for countries and/or regions not already robustly represented by ICS.

-At AAO-HNSF 2017 Annual Meeting & OTO Experience in Chicago, IL, IAB Delegates to the General Assembly voted to approve the IAB Bylaws, which were subsequently approved by the AAO-HNSF Board of Directors.
+At AAO-HNSF 2017 Annual Meeting & OTO Experience in Chicago, IL, IAB Delegates to the General Assembly voted to approve the IAB Regulations, which were subsequently approved by the AAO-HNSF Board of Directors.